Quantum geometry in correlated electron phases: from flat band to dispersive band: From flat band to dispersive band

-A typical platform for quantum geometric ferromagnetism is a 2D $t_{2g}$-orbital model with symmetry-pretected band degeneracies~\cite{Kitamura2025}.
-It is shown that~\cite{Kitamura2025}, in most parameters where band touching lies on Fermi surfaces, the 2D $t_{2g}$-orbital model exhibits quantum geometric ferromagnetism.
 Moreover, in the same 2D $t_{2g}$-orbital model, a flat band emerges at a certain parameter set.
 In this case, we can rigorously prove the ferromagnetic ground state by using the theory of flat-band ferromagnetism~\cite{Kitamura2025}.
 Hence, quantum geometric ferromagnetism is continuously connected to flat-band ferromagnetism.
 It follows that the essence of flat-band ferromagnetism is taken over to dispersive band systems through the divergent quantum metric due to the band touching.